Home

 Closing sales faster with smarter selling cycles

-• Do not waste time by casting the prospect net too wide: instead, curate a shortlist of clients where the ‘need - solution match’ is the greatest, and kick-start momentum by prioritizing leads that are relatively easier to score.
+• Avoid wasting time by casting the prospect net too wide; instead, curate a shortlist of clients where the ‘need - solution match’ is the greatest, and kick-start momentum by prioritizing leads that are relatively easier to score.
 In many businesses, the ‘customer’ (business owners and hierarchy leaders who will sanction the purchase budget) can be different from the ‘end-user’ (executives and frontline workers who will actually use the product) - and planning must be done accordingly.

-• Identify key stakeholders and decision makers so that efforts and resources are optimized : research out their challenges, ambitions and persona highlights to fine tune approach and strategy.
+• Identify key stakeholders and decision makers so that efforts and resources are optimized; research their challenges, ambitions, and persona highlights to fine tune approach and strategy.

 • Seller and prospect must set mutually agreed goals and expectations at every point along the journey to minimize misalignment and confusion.

-• Be prepared to tackle points of resistance with answers that are on-point, backed by data and honest.
+• Be prepared to tackle points of resistance with answers that are transparent, realistic and backed by data.

-• Be forthright and clear when it comes to engagement pillars like features, impact and pricing
+• Be forthright and clear when it comes to engagement pillars like features, capabilities, impact and pricing.

-• Try the tested tactic of ‘incremental closure’ where a sales team advances steadily by closing a series of small commitments to build trust gradually.
+• Employ the proven tactic of ‘incremental closure’ where a sales team advances steadily by closing a series of small commitments, one at a time, to build trust gradually.

-• Map out the engagement roadmap in advance and place checks and balances along the way – whenever things get off track, proactively shepherd the conversation back.
+• Map out the engagement roadmap in advance and place checks and balances along the way.
+Whenever the process gets off track, proactively shepherd the conversation back.

-• Automate the process as much as possible with the help of technology and software like CRMs to eliminate human errors and lift efficiencies.
+• Automate the process as much as possible with the help of technology and software like CRMs to eliminate human errors and raise efficiencies.

-• Turn to the power of data to connect patters, confirm hunch and close gaps.
+• Harness the power of data to identify patterns, validate assumptions, and close knowledge gaps.

-• Set success KPIs and milestones: Customers prioritize companies that respond to their concerns quickly, so lowering lead times should be right on top of the KPI list.
+• Set success KPIs and milestones.
+Customers prioritize companies that respond to their concerns quickly, so lowering lead times should be at the top of the KPI list.

-• Keep monitoring, measuring and refining performance: Identify bottle necks, focus on best performing channels and run A/B experiments.
+• Keep monitoring, measuring and refining performance.
+Identify bottlenecks, focus on best-performing channels and run A/B tests.

-• Ensure departments and teams are aligned and walking in lockstep: pay particular attention to marketing and sales– ensure a seamless sync so that they complement rather than cancelling each other out.
+• Ensure departments and teams are aligned and working in lockstep.
+Pay particular attention to marketing and sales; ensure a seamless integration across the functions so that they complement rather than cancelling each other out.

-• Leverage the power of content to inform, engage and convert: Build a powerful digital presence, double down on content categories, formats and platforms that work best, leverage social proof and embrace innovative horrification tools and methods.
+• Leverage the power of content to inform, engage and convert.
+Build a powerful digital presence, double down on content categories, formats and platforms that work best, leverage social proof, and embrace innovative storification tools and methods.

-• Shock and awe: In the age of information overload and goldfish attention spans, few gambits work better than surprise and novelty when it comes to making an impression – especially on a new generation of buyers that has ‘been there and done that’.
+• Shock and awe: In the age of information overload and shortened attention spans, surprise and novelty can be effective when it comes to making an impression – especially on a new generation of buyers with different expectations.

 Subscribe to our newsletter